proper-testing/proper-testing.github.io/pages_src/API.md

-Summary: Browse PropEr's API documentation
+Summary: The PropEr API and its documentation
 kate: replace-tabs-save on; replace-tabs on; tab-width 8;

 Click [here](/doc "PropEr API Documentation") for a recent build of PropEr's